loup-brun/site-colloque-anthologie-2022/content/hackathon.en.md

 {{</ faq >}}

 {{< faq "Objectives">}}
-Considering the vast array of skills and knowledge of the participants, we want to keep the objectives as open as possible.
-Thus, we offer only one guideline : each project must make use of the corpus in a creative and technical way.
-Scholars and students alike will participate in a quick formation on the API and corpus, and in a brainstorming session before pitching projects to the participants.
-Each team will be constituted of at least one guest with a technological profile, and another with a philological profile, to help and guide the selected projects.
+Considering the vast array of skills and knowledge of the participants, we want to keep the objectives as flexible as possible.
+Thus, we offer only one guideline: each project must make use of the corpus in a creative and technical way.
+Scholars and students alike will participate in a quick training on the API and corpus, and in a brainstorming session, before pitching projects to the participants.
+Each team will be constituted of at least one guest with a technological profile and another with a philological profile, to help guide the selected projects.
 {{</ faq >}}

 {{< faq "Subjects" >}}
-Each discussion table will be offered a list of potential subjects, they are welcome to use or discard them as they see fit.
+Each discussion group will be given a list of potential subjects.
+They are welcome to use or discard them as they see fit.

 Some examples of themes and ideas :
 - Tweet-bot